Buying a robotic pool cleaner is quite like hiring a full-time pool boy; you will get more features and benefits, but you’ll pay the best for them.

 If pool walls are not scrubbed often, algae and bacteria will grow on them, still if your chlorine levels are perfect.
 We don’t believe that you require the most expensive and technical pool cleaner existing, but something with scrubbing action is worth the money.

-Will It Clean the Stairs?a robotic pool cleaner or an automatic pool cleaner, you are going to have some problems with stairs.
+If you contain a robotic pool cleaner or an automatic pool cleaner, you are going to have some problems with stairs.
 In general, robotic cleaners do a much better work of sensing, scanning, and climbing.

 Depending on which unit you purchase, you should be able to find your stairs clean as well.
 If your stairs tend to be a persistent problem, pick an automatic pool cleaner with a remote so you can direct it to fresh the stairs, should it be missing that area.